 In short – yes.
 Not all wills are simple and easy to understand.
 Sometimes, the terms of the will can be complicated and be interpreted differently by different people.
 This can often lead to disputes in cases where how the will is interpreted can impact on how much, if anything, a person will receive under a will.
 If this is an issue in your case, you can apply to the Court to decide the intended meaning of the will.

 For example, a deceased may have included a term in their will that a person (Beneficiary A) should only receive a distribution from the estate if that person remains the deceased’s carer until their death, otherwise the estate is distributed to another person (Beneficiary B).
-It may be the case that, as the deceased aged, Beneficiary A was no longer able or qualified to care for the deceased by themselves.
-As such, the deceased was eventually admitted into a nursing home.
-Nonetheless, Beneficiary A still visited the deceased regularly and still provided care (although to a lesser extent) and companionship.
-Beneficiary A may still very well be a carer under the will even though the deceased was admitted to a nursing home even if the executor disagrees.
+It may be the case that, as the deceased aged, Beneficiary A was no longer able or qualified to care for the deceased by themselves and the deceased had to be admitted into a nursing home.
+Depending on the circumstances, Beneficiary A may still very well be a carer under the will.

 The information is intended to be a general guide only and is not intended to constitute professional or legal advice.
 Destra Law expressly disclaims any and all liability for any loss or damage arising from reliance upon any information on this webpage.
 To discuss concerns about Wills & Estates Law, please do not hesitate to contact Destra Law on 9898 8282, at firstname.lastname@example.org or by filling out our contact form.